chaoss/wg-app-ecosystem/README.md

 ---

 🚨 The CHAOSS App Ecosystem WG goes on a hiatus for the holidays.
-Last meeting will be November 15, 2021 and we resume meetings on January 10, 2022.
+Last meeting will be the week of November 8th, and we resume meetings on January 10th.

 In the meantime, we advance our work and coordinate asynchronously via Matrix ([join the conversation](https://matrix.to/#/!jfzkFKyGWrODFcwpLp:matrix.org?via=matrix.org&via=kde.org&via=t2bot.io)).